Bill Cosby sexual assault cases: Nevada sex assault law

-On May 26, 2015, Nevada Governor Brian Sandoval signed a bill that extends the statute of limitations for criminal prosecution of rape from four years to 20 years.
+On May 26, 2015, Nevada Governor Brian Sandoval signed a bill extending the statute of limitations for criminal prosecution of rape from four years to 20 years.
 Lise Lotte Lublin, who accused Cosby of drugging her in 1989 in a Las Vegas, Nevada hotel, testified in support of the new law and asked Nevada Assembly Member Irene Bustamante Adams to introduce bill AB212.

 Colorado sex assault bill

-On September 15, 2015, Cosby accusers Beth Ferrier, Heidi Thomas, and Helen Hayes met with State Representative Rhonda Fields, 18th Judicial District Attorney George Brauchler, and others at the Capitol in Denver, Colorado.
-There they discussed lengthening the current ten-year statute of limitations in Colorado for sexual assault.
+On September 15, 2015, Cosby accusers Beth Ferrier, Heidi Thomas, and Helen Hayes met with State Representative Rhonda Fields, 18th Judicial District Attorney George Brauchler, and others at the Capitol in Denver, Colorado to discuss lengthening the ten-year statute of limitations for sexual assault.
 Gloria Allred, who represents most of the nearly 60 alleged victims, spoke to the gathering via Skype: "I have been to New Jersey, and I'm not aware of any down side since they eliminated the statute (of limitations) for rape and sex assault."
 Brauchler said he does not want any victim denied a fair hearing because of Colorado's statute, but "I don't have a magic number."
-Any change would have to be done carefully, he said, because the more time that passes between an alleged sex assault and prosecution, the harder it is for the accused to defend themselves.
-Fields called the cap for sexual assault arbitrary in view of the fact that most states including Colorado do not have a statutory limit on murder.
+Any change must be done carefully, he said, because the more time that passes between an alleged sex assault and prosecution, the harder it is for the accused to defend themselves.
+Fields called the cap for sexual assault arbitrary since most states including Colorado do not have a statutory limit on murder.

 On February 11, 2016, The House Judiciary Committee voted 11–0 to send the bill extending the statute of limitations from 10 to 20 years to the full House.
-Both Ferrier and Thomas, who were alleged victims of Cosby, spoke at the hearing before the decision was made the same day.
+Both Ferrier and Thomas, alleged victims of Cosby, spoke at the hearing before the decision was made the same day.
 The bill was cosponsored by Rep. Rhonda Fields and Sen. John Cooke.